House Extension Cost

 • ✖ Higher cost per meter square

 Lean-to and wrap around extensions can be built as two storey extensions.
-If you want to go even further, you can also get the loft spaces also made into liveable spaces.
-The average cost of a double storey extension is £40,000 - £50,000 for a lean-to extension and £60,000 - £150,000 for a wrap around.
+If you want to go even further, you can also get the loft space made into a liveable space.
+The average cost of a double storey extension is £40,000 to £50,000 for a lean-to extension and £60,000 to £150,000 for a wrap around.

 Pros